ian-r-rose/ian-r-rose.github.io/content/articles/transit/airport-walking.md

 and New Orleans ne'er-do-wells.
 It is really nice!
 ![bywater](articles/transit/images/bywater.jpg "A pleasant levee walk")

-Anyways, the moral is, walk along more levees.
+Anyways, the moral is: walk along more levees.

 #### Distance: 13 miles
 #### Would I do it again?
 Only along the Mississippi.